Pandemic-era Mobile World Congress tech fair kicks off

 Granryd said he's expecting 25,000 to 30,000 people from 143 countries to attend in person, a fraction of the more than 100,000 visitors from 200 countries in recent years.

-Other visitors will be attending virtually, as will a third of the show’s 350 speakers, including Tesla founder Elon Musk.
+Other visitors will be attending virtually, as will a third of the show’s 350 speakers, including Tesla CEO Elon Musk.

 At Barcelona’s Fira Gran Via exhibition centre, visitors had their temperatures checked by staff at the entrance.
 Other safety features include COVID-19 testing, extra ventilation and one-way routes around the venue.
 Attendees use an official MWC app to flash the negative test result needed to get in.